 With expansion comes job opportunities and that is what we are seeing with the IT sector in relation to the cloud.
 Technical knowledge and expertise are required to enable businesses to successfully move their data storage.

-As one of the largest tech specialist recruitment businesses in New Zealand Randstad have dedicated consultants focused on the cloud and wider ICT market.
+As one of the largest tech specialist recruitment businesses in New Zealand Randstad has dedicated consultants focused on the cloud and wider ICT market.
 We run a contract and permanent model placing over 135 professionals into meaningful work each week alone in the technology space.